movestore/movestore.github.io/copilot-shiny-sdk.md

 In order to be able to develop Shiny Modules for MoveApps, at least the two functions `shinyModuleUserInterface` and `shinyModule` must be provided.
 These functions must be stored in a file called `ShinyModule.R`.

 ### User Interface - shinyModuleUserInterface()
-Within this function the Shiny user interface (UI) must be defined .
-It is important here that the UI objects are created using the Shiny namespace `ns`.
+Within this function the Shiny User interface (UI) must be defined .
+It is important that the UI objects are created using the Shiny namespace `ns`.
 ```
 shinyModuleUserInterface <- function(id, label) {
   ns <- NS(id)